Best CPU for RTX 3060 Ti in 2025 – our top picks

 When choosing the best CPU for the RTX 3060 Ti, several factors must be considered.
 First, you need to make sure that the CPU is compatible with your motherboard and other components.
 Then, consider the processor brand and architecture.
 Intel and AMD are the only two brands to choose from, but they each have a plethora of different motherboard generations associated with them.

-One of the main considerations to keep in mind is that the processor speed, measured in GHz, will also impact performance, with a higher speed generally leading to better performance.
-The number of cores a CPU has is important as well, as more cores allow for better multitasking.
+One of the main considerations to remember is that the processor speed, measured in GHz, will also impact performance, with a higher speed generally leading to better performance.
+The number of cores a CPU has is also important, as more cores allow for better multitasking.
 Additionally, the cache size, a high-speed memory used by the CPU, is another imperative factor, with a larger cache size improving performance.

 Of course, more importantly than specs, we value hands-on experience and have prioritized CPUs that we’ve reviewed in-house to give you a bit more of a guarantee that you know exactly what you’re getting – and that it’s been approved by our expertise.
 You can read in more detail about precisely how we test our CPUs in the PC Guide Testing Lab.